 Professional Nursing contributes to care of patients at St. Francis Hospital and the surrounding community through the following services:

-Penrose-St. Francis Cancer program has received designation as Centers of Excellence from the Commission on Cancer (CoC), National Accreditation Program for Breast Centers (NAPBC), National Quality Measures for Breast Centers (NQMBC), National Accreditation Program for Rectal Cancer (NAPRC), American College of Radiology (ACR), Lung Cancer Screening Center of Excellence (LCOE) and is a member of the MD Anderson Physician Network.
+Penrose-St. Francis Cancer program has received designation as Centers of Excellence from the Commission on Cancer (CoC), National Accreditation Program for Breast Centers (NAPBC), National Quality Measures for Breast Centers (NQMBC), National Accreditation Program for Rectal Cancer (NAPRC), American College of Radiology (ACR), and the Lung Cancer Screening Center of Excellence (LCOE).
 These Cancer Centers of Excellence demonstrate that our oncology nurses are nationally certified, providing the highest level of expertise in delivering chemotherapy, radiation, medical, surgical and end of life care.
 Nurse Navigators support the patient throughout their cancer journey from diagnosis to survivorship through education, care coordination, support and facilitating hospital and community resources.
 Radiation Oncology nurses provide targeted treatments and assist patients in reducing side effects from those treatments.
 Clinical Research nurses provide care and support patients enrolled in clinical research trials.
 Palliative Care nurses support end-of-life decision-making and pain management throughout the cancer journey.
 Nurses facilitate multiple community support groups, integrative therapies, cancer screening, and community events to help patients through their cancer experience.